 Your answers to all of these questions can be signs your therapist is a good fit… or not.

 Okay, so now you know that the relationship is the most important factor, you still have to actually FIND your therapist.
 And you might be feeling a little overwhelmed by this process or stuck and like you aren’t getting anywhere.
 Either it is so confusing that you don’t know where to begin, or the efforts you have made so far have not been successful.
-Maybe the therapists you have searched or talked to so far, didn’t reply to you, Do not have current openings, don’t take your insurance, or just don’t seem to fit your personality style.
+Maybe the therapists you have searched or talked to so far, didn’t reply to you, don’t have current openings, aren’t affordable options, or just don’t seem to fit your personality style.
 Or…maybe you’ve been in therapy and it’s not working, or you’ve decided it doesn’t feel like a good fit.

 So…there are a few different things I want to explain to help you narrow down your search, and to make the process of searching a little easier for you.

-Let’s talk about therapist credentials first, because some matter and some don’t.
+Let’s talk about therapist credentials first, because some credentials matter and some don’t.

-If you start the process of finding a therapist, you are going to notice all kinds of letters listed after a therapist’s name and you probably aren’t sure what some of them mean.
+If you start the process of finding a therapist, you are going to notice all kinds of letters listed after a therapist’s name.
+It’s totally normal if you aren’t sure what some (or any!) of them mean.

-So if you’re wondering the difference between a therapist vs a counselor, or if a therapist is the same as a psychologist… when it comes to going to one of them for therapy, this isn’t something you need to worry about.
-Whether someone is a doctoral or master’s level clinician and whether their license is in professional counseling, clinical social work, or marriage and family therapy – they all perform generally the same services and there has been no difference shown in therapy outcomes for clients working with these various professionals.
+So you may be wondering about the difference between a therapist vs a counselor, or if a therapist is the same as a psychologist.
+As for which one to go to for therapy, this isn’t something you need to worry about.
+It doesn’t matter whether someone is a doctoral or master’s level clinician.
+It doesn’t matter whether their license is in professional counseling, clinical social work, or marriage and family therapy.
+They all perform generally the same services and there has been no difference shown in therapy outcomes for clients working with these various professionals.

-In addition to their degree and their license, there are other groupings of letters that reflect a therapist having specialized certifications.
+In addition to their degree and their license, some groupings of letters reflect if a therapist has specialized certifications.

 Honestly, I don’t even know what all these are and will sometimes see ones I don’t recognize.
-Don’t be afraid to just type any of those groups of letters into Google if you aren’t sure what they mean.
+Don’t be afraid to just type those letters into Google if you aren’t sure what they mean.

 Does it matter if one therapist has a specific credential but another doesn’t?
 Maybe, maybe not.